cabloy/zova/zova-docs/guide/essentials/ioc/introduction.md

 1. `Anonymous bean`: The class decorated with `@Local` is an `anonymous bean`.
 This type of bean is only used within the module, there is no naming conflict, and it is easy to define and use

 2. `Named bean`: Except for `@Local`, the classes decorated by the other decorator functions are `named beans`.
-Zova provides a unified naming convention for such beans, which can avoid naming conflicts and facilitate cross-module usage
+Zova provides a unified naming convention for such beans, and assigns the unique `Bean identifier` to avoid naming conflicts, but also conducive to cross-module use

 ## Injection Scope